comedymoon/crbin/README.md

 # crbin

-`crbin` (Clearly Random Binary) is a small utility that executes a randomly selected executable file from a configurable set of directories.
+`crbin` (Clearly Random Binary) is a small utility that executes a randomly chosen executable file from a configurable set of directories.
 The program performs no filtering, validation, or safety checks, and simply invokes the selected binary with any arguments passed to `crbin`.